the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 44
 ```

-What just happend?
+What just happened?
 First we assigned 300 to v.
 The type of v in this case is the platform-specific integer 32-bit or 64-bit.
 Then in the next line we explicitly converted v to int8.
 This conversion overflows and the result is that x contains 300 % 256 = 44 (the modules operator).

-It might occur in real-wprld code more often then you think when serializing data using across machines or between different languages or in general when trying to optimize and conserve space.
+It might occur in real-world code more often then you think when serializing data using across machines or between different languages or in general when trying to optimize and conserve space.

 ### Boolean

 Go is strict with its booleans.
-There are two constatns `true` and `false` and they are the only valid values for a boolean variable.
+There are two constants `true` and `false` and they are the only valid values for a boolean variable.
 Many other languages like C/C++, Python and Javascript automatically convert different expressions to bool.
 C/C++ treat 0 as false and everything else as true.
 Python is even crazier you can define for each type a special `__nozero__` (Python 2.x) or `__bool__` (Python 2.x) that returns True or False.
 In particular in Python None (the equivalent of Go's nil) and numeric values of 0 are considered as well empty strings and collections (sets, lists, dictionaries).
 Javascript has its own unintuitive definition of what's considered [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy)

 In Go the value of an uninitialized boolean variable is false (its zero value).
 But you can't assign 0 or even nil to a boolean.